Creating direct mail without studying other people’s successful direct mail is like trying to do brain surgery without studying brains.”

 54. Green Printing

-Natural Resources Defense Council, an environmental advocacy group, lives its values starting with this notice about using recycled print materials on its outer envelopes.
+Natural Resources Defense Council, an environmental advocacy group, lives its values by using eco-friendly direct mail option and starting with this notice about using recycled print materials on its outer envelopes.

 55. Membership Gift Offer